-If you are interested in breast plastic surgery, you should keep in mind that the procedure has become very common among women with breasts that are not in concomitance with their body frame.
+If you are interested in breast reduction surgery, you should keep in mind that the procedure has become very common in our Westchester, Long Island, and NYC practice among women with breasts that are not in concomitance with their body frame.
 Overly large breasts present both physical and psychological problems that are often hard to overcome.
 Large breasts cause pain in the back, neck and shoulders and this pain is as a result of the excess breast tissues pulling forward.
 It also causes unnecessary attention and cuts down the self-confidence of the woman that has it.

 If having smaller breasts are what you wish for, then you should contact a good plastic surgeon.
 Before embarking on breast surgery, you need to contact your surgeon.
 You need to provide health details to him or her.
 These details include: If you have had a lump removed from your breast in the past, if you suffer from any ailment that affects your breast and your family’s medical history.